Application fee

 Remember, we don’t endorse any solar companies, they operate independently from us.

-Once you’ve chosen an installer, they are responsible for providing updates about your application status, permits and installation.
-The installer submits the application to us, we then review it to ensure it meets standards and safety.
+Once you’ve chosen an installer, the installer will submit an application to us online.
+We will provide email updates about your application status, we then review it to ensure it meets standards and safety.

-• If denied, details are provided to the installer with the required updates.
+• If denied, details are provided to you and the installer with the required updates.

 • After approval, it’s the installer’s responsibility to obtain the proper permits from PPRBD, which verifies codes and laws.